NiteshSaxenaRocks/NiteshSaxenaRocks/README.md

 <b>Mentoring Young Professionals</b> Hired directly form collage.
 Making them comfortable enough to work on a live project.

-Doing Knowledge Sharing Sessions on Front end techniques to make the whole team as a full stack developer.
+<p style='color:red'>Doing Knowledge Sharing Sessions on Front end techniques to make the whole team as a full stack developer.</p>

 Working on <b>RFP, Pre Sale Demos and POC</b>.
 Creating PPTs for showing capabilities of our team and work